rsveldema/dist_build/README.md

 dist_build.exe has the following options:
    - "distbuild install"
-        - will copy over the header files reachable from 'dirs' in ~/dist_build/config.json
+        - instructs the syncer to copy the header files reachable from 'dirs' in ~/dist_build/config.json to the worker machines
    - "distbuild clean"
         - removes everything outside of 'bin' and 'config.json' from ~/dist_build/
    - "distbuild status"
         - asks the syncer for the status of the system (syncer will ask each worker in turn)
-   - "distbuild /path/to/compiler [compiler options]
+   - "distbuild /path/to/compiler [compiler options]"
+        - enqueue a compile job